Case of Dead Sea Scrolls, online aliases ends with probation - Philly

 Appeals had put the jail term on hold and narrowed the counts in his criminal impersonation and forgery conviction in a curious case of ancient religious texts, digital misdeeds, academic rivalries and filial loyalty.

-"Obviously, I'm relieved not to be going to jail," Golb said, adding that he remains concerned by having been prosecuted for online activity he said was meant as satire.
+"Obviously, I'm relieved not to be going to jail," said Golb, who already served his probation time during his appeals.
+He said he remains concerned by having been prosecuted for online activity he said was meant as satire.
 "The judge today did the right thing, but the whole thing should have been thrown out nine years ago."

 Prosecutors said jail was a fair punishment for a man who posed online as a prominent professor to send academically damning emails about the scholar himself.